litstack/litstack/docs/guide/crud/config-index.md

 ## Search

-For the search, all model `attributes` to be searched for are specified.
-You can also specify `relations` and their `attributes`.
+All attributes to be searched for are specified in `search`.
+You can also specify `relations` and their attributes.

 ```php
 public $search = ['title', 'department.name'];